-Tier 6 enforces an Overtime Ceiling, which limits overtime compensation for pension purposes (see table below).
+Tier 6 enforces an Overtime Ceiling, which limits overtime compensation for pension purposes (see the following table).
 Overtime compensation is compensation paid at a rate greater than the standard rate.
 The Overtime Ceiling is indexed annually according to the Consumer Price Index (CPI).
 Any overtime compensation earned in excess of the Overtime Ceiling is excluded from the FAS calculation.